As we saw in the previous chapter, accounting is based on 5 basic

 The three so-called Balance Sheet Accounts are Assets, Liabilities, and Equity.
 Balance Sheet Accounts are used to track the things you own or owe.

 Assets is the group of things that you own.
 Your assets could include a car, cash, a house, stocks, or anything else that has convertible value.
 Convertible value means that theoretically you could sell the item for cash.

 Liabilities is the group of things on which you owe money.
 Your liabilities could include a car loan, a student loan, a mortgage, your investment margin account, or anything else which you must pay back at some time.

 Equity is the same as "net worth."
 It represents what is left over after you subtract your liabilities from your assets.
 It can be thought of as the portion of your assets that you own outright, without any debt.

 The two Income and Expense Accounts are used to increase or decrease the value of your accounts.
 Thus, while the balance sheet accounts simply track the value of the things you own or owe, income and expense accounts allow you to change the value of these accounts.

 Income is the payment you receive for your time, services you provide, or the use of your money.
 When you receive a paycheck, for example, that check is a payment for labor you provided to an employer.
 Other examples of income include commissions, tips, dividend income from stocks, and interest income from bank accounts.
 Income will always increase the value of your Assets and thus your Equity.

-Expenses refer to money you spend to purchase goods or services provided by someone else.
+Expense refers to money you spend to purchase goods or services provided by someone else for early consumption.
 Examples of expenses are a meal at a restaurant, rent, groceries, gas for your car, or tickets to see a play.
 Expenses will always decrease your Equity.
 If you pay for the expense immediately, you will decrease your Assets, whereas if you pay for the expense on credit you increase your Liabilities.